Nesci28/Crypto_Portfolio/README.md

 - [ ] Connect to exchanges and buy/sell on threshold

 - [ ] Add machine learning ???
-- Auotmatically buy/sell when time comes
+- Automatically buy/sell when time comes